Transition Tori in the Planar Restricted Elliptic Three Body Problem: Introduction

 \section{Introduction}

 In the planar restricted circular three body problem (PRC3BP) two large masses $\mu$ and $1-\mu$ rotate on planar circular Keplerian orbits.
-The problem deals with the motion of a third massless particle, which moves on the same plane as the two larger bodies under their gravitational pull.
-This problem was considered by Llibre, Martinez and Simo in \cite{Simo} for energies of solutions close to the energy of the libration point $L_{2}.$ There it has been shown that there exists a family of parameters $\{\mu_{k}\}_{k=2} ^{\infty}$ for which we have a homoclinic orbit to the libration point $L_{2}.$ What is more, it has been shown that for $\mu$ close to any of the values $\mu_{k},$ for a Lapunov orbit around $L_{2}$ with energy sufficiently close to the energy of $L_{2},$ its stable and unstable manifolds intersect transversally.
-This dynamics is restricted to a constant energy manifold and leads to a homoclinic tangle.
-Later a similar problem has been numerically investigated by Koon, Lo, Marsden and Ross \cite{Marsden}, where smaller energies were considered.
-In such a case the chaotic dynamics is extended to include homoclinic and heteroclinic tangles along stable and unstable manifolds of Lapunov orbits around both the libration point $L_{1}$ and $L_{2}$.
-This has been later proven by Wilczak and Zgliczy\'{n}ski using a method of covering relations and rigorous computer assisted computations in \cite{Zgliczyn-Wilczak}, for the case of the Jupiter-Sun system and the energy of the comet Oterma.
+For convenience we will call the larger body - the Sun and the smaller massive body - the planet The problem deals with the motion of a third massless particle (the comet or the spacecraft), which moves on the same plane as the two larger bodies under their gravitational pull.
+This problem was considered by Llibre, Martinez and Simo in \cite{Simo} for energies of solutions close to the energy of the libration point $L_{2}^{\mu}.$ There it has been shown that there exists a family of parameters $\{\mu_{k}\}_{k=2}^{\infty}$ for which we have a homoclinic orbit to the libration point $L_{2}^{\mu_{k}}$.
+Moreover, it has been shown that for $\mu$ close to any of the values $\mu_{k},$ for a Lyapounov orbit around $L_{2}^{\mu}$ with energy sufficiently close to the energy of $L_{2}^{\mu}$, its stable and unstable manifolds intersect transversally.
+This dynamics is restricted to a constant energy manifold and leads to a homoclinic tangle and symbolic dynamics.
+Later a similar problem has been numerically investigated by Koon, Lo, Marsden and Ross \cite{Marsden} , where smaller energies were considered.
+In such a case the chaotic dynamics is extended to include homoclinic and heteroclinic tangles along stable and unstable manifolds of Lyapounov orbits around both the libration point $L_{1}^{\mu}$ and $L_{2}^{\mu}$.
+This has been later proven by Wilczak and Zgliczy\'{n}ski using a method of covering relations and rigorous computer assisted computations in \cite{Zgliczyn-Wilczak, Zgliczyn-Wilczak2}, for the case of the Sun-Jupiter system and the energy of the comet Oterma.